nickfargo/state/src/root-state.coffee.md

 * `expression` : `StateExpression` | object — A plain object will be coerced
   and interpreted if necessary into a formal `StateExpression`.

-* `options` : object | string — A string is coerced to the `initialState` option.
-Options include:
+* `accessorName` : string – The property name on `owner` at which the generated **accessor** function will appear.
+Defaults to `'state'`.

 * `initialState` : string — A state name or path.
-Presence of this option supersedes the `initial` attribute of substates or inherited protostates.
+If present, supersedes the `initial` attribute of substates or inherited protostates.
-  * `name` : string – The property name on `owner` at which the generated **accessor** function will appear.
-Defaults to `'state'`.

 ###### DISCUSSION